 Materials and labor are the factors that make roofing expensive.
 But, make no mistake, using substandard materials and not hiring a professional could actually lead to more expenses.

 A roof is an essential element of a house since it keeps you from harmful weather changes such as rain or hail storms.
-If you want to maintain your investment, you should spend your money smartly on your roofing project.
+You should spend your money smartly on your roofing project to maintain your investment.

 Even though paying between $6,300 to $16,200 for a full roof replacement may look high, there is undoubtedly a good reason for such an action.
 You should spend a lot of effort, equipment, and time to keep your installation up to standard.